rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/Discrete_Maths_and_Linear_Algebra/Modular_Arithmetic.md

 ## Definition

-if a,b are integers and m is a positive integer then a is congruent to b modulo m iff m\|(a-b).
+If a,b are integers and m is a positive integer then a is congruent to b modulo m iff m\|(a-b).
 Notation $a\equiv b (mod m)$

 Example: 8$\equiv 5 ( \bmod 3 )$ because